Normalitee0os/simpleLandingPage/README.md

 # simpleLandingPage

+Goal : A simple Landing Page completely made from scratch using only HTML and CSS.

+What I learnt from this : Learnt to create a beautiful layout using CSS flexbox and also learnt about other properties like Box-shadow property.

+---

 Credits :
 Icon : https://www.flaticon.com/free-icons/astronomer" - Astronomer icons created by Eucalyp - Flaticon
 HeroImage : https://unsplash.com/photos/12GfPWscXeM - David Babayan